mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 drives do.

-The amount of fuel a reaction drive requires is determined as a percentage of the ship’s total tonnage and is equal to 2.5% per Thrust per hour.
+The amount of fuel a reaction drive requires is determined as a percentage of the ship's total tonnage and is equal to 2.5% per Thrust per hour.

-So, a ship capable of Thrust 4 requires 10% of the ship’s tonnage as fuel for every hour of use.
-If you wanted this ship’s reaction drive to be able to function for four hours, it requires 40% of its tonnage to be allocated as fuel tanks.
+So, a ship capable of Thrust 4 requires 10% of the ship's tonnage as fuel for every hour of use.
+If you wanted this ship's reaction drive to be able to function for four hours, it requires 40% of its tonnage to be allocated as fuel tanks.